Let 'Er Go Gallegher

 Let 'Er Go Gallegher is a 1928 silent crime comedy film directed by Elmer Clifton and starring Frank Coghlan Jr., Harrison Ford and Elinor Fair.
 The film is based on the Gallegher character from American author Richard Harding Davis' 1891 publication Gallegher and Other Stories.
 The film's sets were designed by the art director Stephen Goosson.

-In the story, Gallegher is a copy boy at a newspaper who become an investigator.
+In the story, Gallegher is a copy boy at a newspaper who becomes an investigator.
 The character was also adapted into a film in 1917.